Funding Opportunities

 Funds Available:

 One-year pilot project awards of up to $50,000 will be made (for single-PI proposals).
-To encourage multi-PI and research program-type proposals, developmental awards of up to $75,000 for projects involving two principal investigators and up to $100,000 for SPORE/P01/U01-type projects involving three PIs are also being offered.
+To encourage multi-PI and research program- type proposals, developmental awards of up to $75,000 for projects involving two principal investigators and up to $100,000 for SPORE/P01/U01-type projects involving three PIs are also being offered.

 Funding Target Areas:

-This is an omnibus request for applications for projects in six target areas.
+This is an omnibus request for applications for projects in five target areas.
 The objective of this RFA is to help initiate pilot studies that have the potential to develop into nationally funded, high-impact, translational cancer research projects.
 Priority will be given to projects with the highest scientific merit and those that advance the goals of established or developing research programs or that align with specialized areas of research emphasis within the Cancer Center.
 The BCC and its collaborating partners have identified research priorities that will enhance the quality of translational cancer research at the University of Nebraska, thereby improving competitiveness for NCI and NIH funding and facilitating comprehensive NCI designation for the BCC.
 Research programs and areas of research interest targeted for funding include:

 #1 – Cancer Biology Program